 And the beautiful thing about advertising surveys on Facebook is that its users, who spend on average 41 minutes a day on the network, are not looking for something specific to accomplish while doing so.
 As a result, they are much more receptive to doing something they didn’t intend to do during their session, like filling an online survey for example.

 The lack of timing was the second most popular reason (19% of the respondents), for refusing to answer a phone survey, according to a study conducted in Germany.
-Reaching people through Facebook Ads almost entirely avoids this pitfall, since it allows advertisers to reach users when they’re actually looking to kill some time.
+Reaching people through Facebook Ads almost entirely avoids this pitfall since it allows advertisers to reach users when they’re actually looking to kill some time.

 The single most popular reason for refusing to answer a survey, however, was “lack of interest” (28.9%).
-It turns out that Facebook Ads, which allows advertisers to target users by postal codes and by general interests, can actually overcome this objection as well.
+It turns out that Facebook Ads, which allow advertisers to target users by postal codes and by general interests, can actually overcome this objection as well.

 On Facebook, respondents will decide to answer a survey because they actually have an opinion about the issue, not because they want to win a prize or hope to make a few cents.
 For example, a young professional will fill a survey because they care about what store should be opened in a new building he or she’s living close by.
-As a result, the quality of answers tend to be much higher than what could be expected from a web panel.
+As a result, the quality of answers tends to be much higher than what could be expected from a web panel.

 Who is at the Forefront of this New Trend?

-Bay Area company SurveyMonkey, one of the better known modern survey providers (boasting 25 million users), has delivered social media survey frameworks for some time.
-The company offers a wide-array of social media survey templates to find out which platforms one’s target audiences and communities prefer.
+Bay Area company SurveyMonkey, one of the better-known modern survey providers (boasting 25 million users), has delivered social media survey frameworks for some time.
+The company offers a wide array of social media survey templates to find out which platforms one’s target audiences and communities prefer.
 Once you know which networks are most effective for reaching the people you want to hear from, you can then choose from an exhaustive collection of proprietary templates to create questionnaires for different purposes.
-The surveys can be embedded directly on Facebook, or shared as a link on Twitter, LinkedIn or Foursquare for example.
+The surveys can be embedded directly on Facebook or shared as a link on Twitter, LinkedIn, or Foursquare for example.

 A close competitor of SurveyMonkey is Barcelona-based TypeForm, which also offers social media survey solutions that are highly customizable and come with instant reporting.
-As of late, the platform counts 25 million users and serves prestigious clients such as Apple, Airbnb, Uber and Nike.
+As of late, the platform counts 25 million users and serves prestigious clients such as Apple, Airbnb, Uber, and Nike.